 Bread dough, yeast dough, brioche dough.. all kind of scary to me… They seem to be difficult to make, raise, bake.
-BUT, as with many things, it’s just a matter of finding the right recipe.
+BUT it’s just a matter of finding the right recipe.
 And my dear friend and blogger Belma is a pro when it comes to baking!
 So here they are, Belma’s pull-apart muffins with chocolate chips.

 Belma shares her love for all things sweet with us on her Blog with new recipes almost every day.
 As a mother of three, she balances sweet recipes with healthier choices.
 These muffins, for example, contain very little sugar and being homemade they are already a better choice for your little one’s lunchbox!

 I was almost shocked by how simple this dough was done.
 My kids loved them and not also they had the pleasure to enjoy them!
 Like Belma, I filled them with chocolate chips, because, who doesn’t love them?
 But you can definitely use also other ingredients, like jam, spreads, nuts, cinnamon, spices and so on…

 Yes, I mean, how gorgeous do this little things look?!
-And seriously, making them was a breeze, even for someone scared of brioche dough!
+And seriously, making them was a breeze, even for someone scared of brioche dough like me!